A new nonmonotone adaptive trust region algorithm: Numerical results

 \section{Numerical results}

-In this part of paper, we report some numerical experiments that indicate the efficiency of the proposed algorithm.
-To this aim, we implement this algorithm, IATR algorithm and two nonmonotone versions of it in MATLAB environment on a laptop (CPU Corei7-2.5 GHz, RAM 12 GB) and compare their results of solving a collection of 222 unconstrained optimization test problems from CUTEst collection \cite{gould2015cutest}.
+In this part of the paper, we report some numerical experiments that indicate the efficiency of the proposed algorithm.
+The results were obtained from implementing two versions of the NATR algorithm and the adaptive nonmonotone algorithm proposed by Xue et. al. \cite{x1} in MATLAB environment on a laptop (CPU Corei7-2.5 GHz, RAM 12 GB) and comparing their results of solving a collection of 228 unconstrained optimization test problems from the CUTEst collection \cite{g0}.
 The test problems and their dimensions are listed in table 1.